Napoleon-Bonaparte-Official/corsica-frontend/README.md

 # [Open Frontend](http://127.0.0.1:4100/corsica-frontend/)

+# OVERVIEW OF PROJECT
+- This is the frontend for the Corsica project, a project that cosists of a video-sharing platform that allows for user to share, create, upload, and comment on videos.
+# Features
+- Allows users to upload a video
+- Allows users to comment on pre-existing videos.
+- Allows users to watch videos
+- Includes a login system and features to change attributes of the user.
+- Playlist creation

 # IMPORTANT

 - Go to settings and configure pages, deploy from the branch, and then select the root folder.
 IF YOU DO NOT DO THIS YOUR PAGE WILL NOT BUILD.